maxgav13/Student-s-t_regression/README.md

 Robust Linear Regression with Student’s T Distribution
 ======================================================

-The purpose of this document is to demonstrate the advantages of the Student's t distribution for regression with outliers, particularly within a [Bayesian framework](https://www.youtube.com/channel/UCNJK6_DZvcMqNSzQdEkzvzA/playlists).
+The purpose of this project is to demonstrate the advantages of the Student's t distribution for regression with outliers, particularly within a [Bayesian framework](https://www.youtube.com/channel/UCNJK6_DZvcMqNSzQdEkzvzA/playlists).

-In this document, I’m presuming you are familiar with linear regression, familiar with the basic differences between frequentist and Bayesian approaches to fitting regression models, and have a sense that the issue of outlier values is a pickle worth contending with.
+For this project, I’m presuming you are familiar with linear regression, familiar with the basic differences between frequentist and Bayesian approaches to fitting regression models, and have a sense that the issue of outlier values is a pickle worth contending with.
 All code in is [R](https://www.r-bloggers.com/why-use-r-five-reasons/), with a heavy use of the [tidyverse](http://style.tidyverse.org)--which you might learn a lot about [here, especially chapter 5](http://r4ds.had.co.nzhttp://r4ds.had.co.nz)--, and the [brms](https://cran.r-project.org/web/packages/brms/index.html) package.

 The problem.
 ------------